TritonDataCenter/sdc-cloudapi/docs/index.md

 ## ImportImageFromDatacenter (POST /:login/images?action=import-from-datacenter)

 This will copy the image with `id` from the source `datacenter` into this datacenter.
-The copied image will retain all fields (e.g. id, published_at) as the original image.
+The copied image will retain all fields (e.g. `id`, `published_at`) as the original image.
 All incremental images in the origin chain will also be copied.

 You can use [triton datacenters](#ListDatacenters) to view the list of